Surfing in France: Your Guide to the Best Waves

 In winter, be prepared to pull a 5/4/3 wetsuit, with hoodie, gloves, and booties included.
 Water temperature can get brutal, especially on the north coast, dropping all the way to 10-11°C (50-52°F).

 The best surf spots in France

-From historically rich Normandy in the north all the way to the internationally renowned surfing capitals of Biarritz and Hossegor, here are the best surf spots in France:
+From the internationally renowned surfing capitals of Biarritz and Hossegor all the way to historically rich Normandy and Brittany in the north, here are the best surf spots in France:

 The Nouvelle-Aquitaine region in southwestern France is home to some of the best beach breaks in Europe.
 There are over 60 miles (100 km) of sandy beaches that receive constant swell from the Bay of Biscay, which produces world-famous barrels.
 Furthermore, each surf spot in southwest France has its own distinctive characteristics.

 Lacanau in the Gironde department in the Nouvelle-Aquitaine region is on every surfer’s bucket list, thanks to its powerful and hollow beach breaks that work well on all tides.

 It is one of Europe’s top surfing destinations and the most popular surfing destination in the Gironde area, receiving consistent Atlantic swell.
 Each August, the A-frame, hollow and fun beach break becomes the venue of the Lacanau Pro, a stage on the WSL Qualifying Series.

 Best time to surf in Lacanau: Early and late summer, either May and June or September and October, when the beaches are less crowded and the swell is more reliable.
 The water temperatures are a bit warmer than further north.